Louis Finson: Works

 Finson is mainly known for his religious compositions and portraits.
 He also painted an allegorical painting of the Four Elements (Museum of Fine Arts, Houston) and an allegorical genre scene representing the five senses.
 He further produced a number of copies of works by Caravaggio.

-Other than the copies after Caravaggio made after 1606, there are almost no known paintings by Finson before 1610.
+Other than the copies after Caravaggio made after 1606 such as Judith Beheading Holofernes (1607), there are almost no known paintings by Finson before 1610.
 The signed but not dated Venus and Cupid with an unlikely couple (At Dorotheum on 13 October 2010 in Vienna, lot 352) was likely made in Italy not long after his arrival in Italy and before his exposure to the naturalism of Caravaggio.
 It shows that at this time Finson was still influenced by the Mannerist school of painting at the court of Rudolph II in Prague, with its preference for exploring erotic motives as well as by the Mannerist style of Antwerp painters such as Jacob de Backer.
 A Saint John the Baptist preparing himself for his martyrdom in a private collection was attributed to Finson in 2019 and is dated to approximately 1607.
 It shows Finson's confrontation with the work of Caravaggio.
 The painting offers an original interpretation of the subject.
 The foreground is dominated by the nude torso of the saint, shown in a submissive pose a few moments before his beheading.
 On the left are the heads of Salome and the old maid, who is close to the old maid in Caravaggio's File:Salome with the Head of John the Baptist-Caravaggio in the National Gallery in London.
 A Caravaggesque painting of the Martyrdom of Saint Sebastian (Parish church of Rougiers, France) was previously dated 1615 but has now been dated 1610.
 This would place it in the Italian period of the artist.

 In 1610 he signed and dated the following paintings: the Resurrection (Church of Saint-Jean-de-Malte in Aix-en-Provence), David and Bathsheba (Sotheby's London sale of 3 December 2008 lot 30) and Adam and Eve (Marburg, Marburger Universitätsmuseum für Kunst und Kulturgeschichte).
 The David and Bathsheba and the Adam and Eve show the fusion of his Flemish training and the naturalist style arising in Naples under the influence of Caravaggio.
 The first painting recalls some of the stylistic characteristics of the work of Jacob de Backer in particular in the drawing of the bare shoulders of the servant of Bathsheba.
 In the second large-scale work he offers an original interpretation of the Paradise story showing Paradise as a lush Flemish still life of fruits which Adam and Eve are consuming in bliss.
 The two protagonists are drafted with Caravaggesque physiques and dramatic lighting.